ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software

-\system's reliance on bisection for identifying vulnerability fixes has limitations.
+\textbf{Patch Quality.} \system's reliance on bisection for identifying vulnerability fixes has limitations.
 Due to the possibility of multiple related commits, this approach might not always accurately pinpoint the exact fix, particularly when fixes involve a series of modifications.
-Also, while a commit may lead us to a presumed fix, an individual commit might encompass extensive modifications, complicating the identification of the precise change responsible for the fix.
+Also, while a commit may lead us to a ``correct'' fix, an individual commit might encompass extensive modifications, complicating the identification of the precise change responsible for the fix.

-Another concern is our omission of functionality checks on the implemented fixes.
-Our observations suggest that most fixes, while mitigating the PoC vulnerability trigger, may not be functionally optimal---or might simply remove the vulnerable code block without addressing the underlying root cause of the vulnerability.